 The EU and the World

-The Center of Excellence is launching in Fall 2018 a new full-semester graduate course at Columbia University School of International and Public Affairs (SIPA): "Diplomacy in Practice: the EU and the World".
+The Center of Excellence launched in Fall 2018 a new full-semester graduate course at Columbia University School of International and Public Affairs (SIPA): "Diplomacy in Practice: the EU and the World".
 The course is taught by Ambassador Pierre Vimont, the former Executive Secretary General of the European External Action Service.

 The course introduces students to the practice of modern diplomacy through case studies of global or regional crises and the EU’s response to them.
 Students learn how foreign policy is devised and implemented from the perspective of a professional diplomat.